 The EnduriMed pillow has a curve for the neck at the base, which supports your head, neck and spine.
 It also has wedges cut out of either side for your nose, which also ensure the mask doesn't get nudged off your face as you move from your back to your side.

-You can find the EnduriMed on Amazon.
+You can find the EnduriMed on with recently reduced price on Amazon.

 Sona Anti-Snore Pillow